jakubk3697/Internships/2. Movie app/Agile plan.md

 Any user can see header with logo and sign-in button :two:

-After clicking on logo, any user is redirected to the main page :two:
+After clicking on logo, any user is redirected to the main page with a smooth scroll to the top of the page :two:

+**10. Footer**

+**Stories:**

+Any user can see footer with small logo and links to social media :two:

 ## **Personas**